goFrendiAsgard/tocer/README.md

 Tocer is a good tool to help you scaffold the entire documentation based on a simple bullet list.

-After generating the documentation, you can still change your bullet items, add new ones, and re-generate.
+Feel free to change your bullet items, add new ones, and re-generate.

 Even better, you can also put some code snippets in your document.
-Tocer will check your code and show the output in the document.
+Tocer will evaluate your code and show the output in the document.

 # Try It Yourself